C&C Group: Early history

 The company was founded by Dr Thomas Cantrell, who opened a shop in Belfast in 1852 selling soft drinks.
 He went into partnership with Alderman Henry Cochrane in Dublin in 1868, thereafter trading as Cantrell & Cochrane Limited.
-Cochrane was appointed a baronet in 1903.
+Cochrane was created a baronet in 1903 and died in 1904, leaving his fortune to his son, Stanley Cochrane.
 For several decades, its main Dublin factory was based at Nassau Place, between Kildare Street and South Frederick Street.

 A particularly famous product in Ireland is C&C Club Orange, a carbonated orange soft drink developed in the 1930s.
 Other flavours were subsequently developed, such as Club Lemon and Club Rock Shandy (an orange and lemon blend).
 With C&C's increasing emphasis on alcoholic beverages, the Club range of soft drinks and bottled water was sold to Britvic Ireland in 2007.

-In 1937, William Magner in Clonmel acquired the rights to produce the Bulmer's Cider brand in the Republic of Ireland from H. P. Bulmer.
-C&C introduced Magners cider in 1999, as it only held rights to Bulmers in the Republic of Ireland and wanted to expand into the United Kingdom.
+In 1937, William Magner in Clonmel acquired the rights to produce the Bulmer's Cider brand in Ireland from H. P. Bulmer.
+C&C introduced Magners cider in 1999, as it only held rights to Bulmers in Ireland and wanted to expand into the United Kingdom.